Pawn BreaksJune 2, 2017 2023-08-28 3:30

 This is a basic pawn endgame that every beginner must know.

 This is a more complex example, but it shows perfectly the great power of the pawn breaks!

 To help you better understand the theory of pawn breaks, our guest coach IM Asaf Givon has prepared a very instructive video lesson.
 You can watch it below:

 Asaf Givon is an International Master from Kfar Saba, Israel.
-His age is 22 and playing chess since 7.
+His age is 22 and he’s playing chess since 7.
 He is also playing for the Kfar Saba team in the first Israeli Chess League.
-He got the IM title in 2013, and ever since then, he is on the road to achieve the GM title.
-He currently has 2 norms.
+He got the IM title in 2013, and ever since then, he is on the road to achieve the GM title and currently has 2 norms.

 P.S.
 Did you like this lesson?
 Was it helpful for you?
 Please, write your thoughts in the comments below – I’ll be happy to read them. 🙂